oneoffcoder/books/sphinx/excel/source/formulas-functions-overview.rst

 Formulas all start with an ``=``

 Functions have their own word associated with them.
-If these words are typed in a formula, Excel will show a list of built in functions it offers.
+If one starts to type words in a formula, Excel will show a list of built in functions it offers.
 Functions also have arguments.
 Some arguments are required for the function to work and some are optional.
 It can be thought of just like plug and play, where the arguments are given values and Excel evaluates the formula/function based on those values.
 This was a brief overview of formulas and functions.